Couples learn how to be romantic and business partners

 NEW YORK – Debbie and Gary Douglas sometimes need to remind each other, this is your business partner talking.

-In business together for 16 years, the Douglases have found that being co-owners of a public relations firm requires them to be more direct with each other than they once were as spouses.
-Like the time Debbie Douglas was on a ladder in their Newport Beach, California, home and her husband told her to come down because she might break an ankle.
+In business together for 16 years, the Douglases have found that being co-owners of a public-relations firm requires them to be more direct with each other than they once were as spouses.
+Like the time Debbie Douglas was on a ladder in their Newport Beach, Calif., home and her husband told her to come down because she might break an ankle.

-"I said, 'don't worry about it.'
-He said, "this is your partner speaking, you have a trade show to do next week and you can't do it with a broken ankle!'" says Debbie Douglas, co-owner of Douglas Strategic Communications.
+“I said, ‘don’t worry about it.’
+He said, ‘this is your partner speaking, you have a trade show to do next week and you can’t do it with a broken ankle!’ ” said Debbie Douglas, co-owner of Douglas Strategic Communications.

 While the Douglases know how to take a hard line with one another, they also know when to budge.

-"You yield to the other person if they are more qualified to make a decision," Gary Douglas says.
-"You can't have your own way every day, every time."
+“You yield to the other person if they are more qualified to make a decision,” Gary Douglas said.
+“You can’t have your own way every day, every time.”

-"At the end of the first work day, my wife burst into tears and said, 'I want to tell my husband how horrible my new boss is!'"
-Ben Taylor recalls.
-The problem was that the husband, who owned a technology consultancy, needed his wife's help but wasn't spelling out her role; he'd never really thought it through.
+“At the end of the first workday, my wife burst into tears and said, ‘I want to tell my husband how horrible my new boss is!’ ” Ben Taylor recalled.
+The problem was that the husband, who owned a technology consultancy, needed his wife’s help but wasn’t spelling out her role; he had never really thought it through.
 Like many entrepreneurs, he also found it hard to relinquish some tasks.

 The business partnership started in 2006 and failed in just a year.
 But the couple tried it again in 2013, this time with each of them handling specific responsibilities.
 She is a writer.
 He does the consulting and administrative tasks.

-"My wife would far rather be free to do work for her clients — essentially working in the business while I'm working on the business," Ben Taylor says.
+“My wife would far rather be free to do work for her clients — essentially working in the business while I’m working on the business,” Ben Taylor said.

-Spouses who co-own companies say friction, while unpleasant in the moment, ultimately helps them strengthen their relationships.
+Spouses who co-own companies said friction, while unpleasant in the moment, ultimately helps them strengthen their relationships.

 The couple founded the business in 2010, five years into their relationship.
 At first, it was rocky.
 Smith remembers the fights they had over who should be doing what.
-But the company, based in Indiana, Pennsylvania, thrived, and "this was when we knew no matter what, we had to keep working hard," Smith says.
+But the company, based in Indiana, Pa., thrived, and “this was when we knew no matter what, we had to keep working hard,” Smith said.

 They learned how to divide responsibilities according to each partner’s strengths; Bargerstock handles sales and Smith manages marketing.

-"We have grown both as a business, but also as a couple," Smith says.
+“We have grown both as a business, but also as a couple,” Smith said.

-"I would see an opportunity to expand our business in the form of a new investment and would want to act quickly.
-He would see all of the reasons the investment could go wrong and wanted to take time to assess all the pros and cons," says Wendy Schultz, CEO of The Simple Life Hospitality.
-The Green Bay, Wisconsin-based company invests in and manages vacation rental properties; Schultz founded it in 2013 and her husband joined her in 2016.
+Their Green Bay, Wis.-based company invests in and manages vacation rental properties; Schultz founded it in 2013 and her husband joined her in 2016.

 Sometimes, working well together takes brutal honesty.
 Cynthia Smoot remembers struggling with her husband Randy for several years after she joined his advertising agency, Gangway Advertising, in 2008.
 They had an ongoing clash of egos and a hard time accepting each other’s point of view.
 She remembers one argument during which he was pretty blunt.